 LEGO Store Grand Opening in SF

 August 28th.
 It was the day I had looked forward to for ages.
 No really.
 Story time!
 Several years ago, we went to Stone Ridge Mall on the other side of the Bay.
 It may have been the grand opening.
 There was a Master Builder event.
 They were offering items, but we didn’t get anything.
-I’ll never know if I could have gotten a LEGO store that day.
+I’ll never know if I could have gotten a LEGO Store Set that day.
 Fast forward to present day, and I learned about the San Francisco store that was opening.
-I HAD to have a LEGO store set.
+I HAD to have a LEGO Store Set.
 I didn’t want it.
 I NEEDED it.
 I will say however, that the set they use to give out was a bit cooler.
 This one, I love it, but I may make a few changes to it.

 This was a three-day event.
 The Papa took the kids on Friday after school.
 If they had spent $50, they could have gotten a LEGO backpack, but we weren’t interested in that.
 They did participate in the LEGO Master Builder event.
 It was fun, and they got their certificates.
 Sadly, In all the excitement of Saturday, I totally forgot to take pictures of the builder event, as it was up two floors from the store itself.
 On to my portion from Saturday.

 OK.
 Interesting tid bits.
-I got to the city around 8:30, but had to find parking.
+I got to the city around 8:30am, but had to find parking.
 The Papa tried to tell me where to park, but I got a bit lost and turned around, and ended up parking a few blocks away.
 Oh well.
 I hiked to the store, went down to the BART entrance like he told me, and I didn’t see a way in the store… strange… So I go to the outside entrance of the mall, and there it is, calling me closer.
 A line that wrapped around the building.
 I had found what I was looking for.
 By the time they opened the doors at 10, it was crazy long, like, double or triple in size.
 There were security guards at the entrance of the mall stopping each person: are you here to shop, or to go to the LEGO store?
 If it was the latter, it was back of the line buddy.
 It took several hours to get into the store.
 I made the mistake of taking my laptop thinking I would be able to sit and get some work done.
-Nope.
+Nope (and it was heavy too).

 A lot of people were asking what the line was for, and a guy 2 people behind me was “nominated” to be the spokes person.
 He was good at projecting his voice and letting people know what’s up.
 The two people in front of me were interesting too.
 A third person joined their group, then went down to the “other” entrance, and may have even gotten into the store before us.
 Oh well.
 The three people behind me were really nice.
 It was two ladies and a guy.
 Best line friends I’ve made in a while.